Net migration to the UK has dipped - but remains close to record levels, official figures indicate.

 The latest immigration figures came days after Mr Cameron's EU renegotiation deal fired the starting gun on the referendum in June.

-Employment minister Priti Patel, who is campaigning for Brexit, said: "The proposed deal will do nothing to reduce the level of immigration from the EU.
-The only way to take back control is to Vote Leave."
+Employment minister Priti Patel, who is campaigning for Brexit, said: "The proposed deal will do nothing to reduce the level of immigration from the EU."

-Lord Green of Deddington, chairman of campaign group Migration Watch UK, said: "Today's figures show that there is no sign of any let-up in the severe pressures of immigration on the UK."
+Lord Green of Deddington, chairman of campaign group Migration Watch UK, said the figures "show that there is no sign of any let-up in the severe pressures of immigration on the UK."

 Immigration minister James Brokenshire insisted the Government is committed to reforms to "bring migration down to sustainable levels".